vpstarweb/formcms/doc/mkdoc/docs/index.md

 ---
 ## Integrating it into Your Project

 Follow these steps to integrate FormCMS into your project using a NuGet package.

+You can reference the code from https://github.com/FormCMS/FormCMS/tree/main/examples

 1. **Create a New ASP.NET Core Web Application**.